Ednsika/Starbucks-Clone/README.md

 # Starbucks-Clone
-This project is a clone of the Starbucks homepage as of June 2022.
+This project is a clone of the Starbucks homepage as at June 2022.